- Signature Programs

 Cubs Charities Diamond Project grant resources fall into the following categories:

-Through the Diamond Project, Cubs Charities is awarding $330,985 to improve the quality, safety and accessibility of local baseball fields or indoor training facilities.
-The grantees for the 2014 Cubs Charities Diamond Project are:
+Since 2014, Cubs Charities has awarded nearly $900,000 in capital improvement grants to improve the quality, safety and accessibility of local baseball fields or indoor training facilities.
+Recent grantees include:

 In 2016, Cubs Charities awarded over $100,000 in program grants to youth baseball and softball organizations to support equipment costs and operations: